-• SRSCs are required to submit an estimated schedule of monthly diversions to USBR by April 1 of each year.
+• SRSCs and WSCs are required to submit an estimated schedule of monthly diversions to Reclamation by April 1 of each year.

-Pursuant to Article 3c of their Settlement Contracts, SRSCs need to submit a written schedule of their monthly diversions under the Settlement Contracts for the upcoming contract season to USBR.
+Pursuant to Article 3c of their Settlement Contracts, SRSCs need to submit a written schedule of their monthly diversions under the Settlement Contracts for the upcoming contract season to Reclamation.
 This schedule is due by April 1 of each year.
 In addition, SRSCs need to provide any revisions to this schedule by the first day of each month during the remainder of the irrigation season.
-In past years, USBR has specifically requested this information within its notification letters identifying Shasta Critical/Non-Shasta Critical Years.
-These schedules and revisions are typically provided to USBR's Mid-Pacific Region, Northern California Area Office.
+In past years, Reclamation has specifically requested this information within its notification letters identifying Shasta Critical/Non-Shasta Critical Years.
+These schedules and revisions are typically provided to Reclamation's Mid-Pacific Region, Northern California Area Office.
+Similarly, WSCs are also required to provide a schedule of their estimated monthly diversions to Reclamation.